jefdaj/ortholang/README.md

     curl https://nixos.org/nix/install | sh
     source ~/.nix-profile/etc/profile.d/nix.sh

-Installing Detourrr without this is theoretically possible, but much harder and less reliable.
+Installing ShortCut without this is theoretically possible, but much harder and less reliable.
 Email Jeff if you want/need to try it so he can update the README with instructions!

-To remove all Nix and Detourrr files later, edit the Nix line out of your `~/.bashrc` and run:
+To remove all Nix and ShortCut files later, edit the Nix line out of your `~/.bashrc` and run:

     rm -rf /nix
     rm -rf ~/.nix*
-    rm -rf ~/.detourrr
+    rm -rf ~/.shortcut

 Build Shortcut and run self-tests